Fidelisesq/Cloud-DevOps-Daily-Challenge/Day-1/README.md

 ## Importance
 Understanding system health checks is crucial for maintaining high reliability and availability in any digital infrastructure.
 This challenge improved my scripting skills but also deepened my understanding of system monitoring, which is a key responsibility of DevOps/SREs.

+> Use environment variables for storing sensitive email credentials securely.

 ![script-output](https://github.com/Fidelisesq/Cloud-DevOps-Daily-Challenge/blob/main/Day-1/script%20output.png)